Find Affordable College Courses

 Women make up 50% of the conservation majors at the school.

-With a ranking of #6, Western Illinois University did quite well on this year’s most popular schools for natural resources conservation students working on their doctor’s degree.
+Western Illinois University ranked #6 on this year’s Most Popular Natural Resources Conservation Doctor’s Degree Schools in the Great Lakes Region list.
 WIU is a moderately-sized public school located in the remote town of Macomb.

-Indiana University - Purdue University - Indianapolis came in at #6 in this year’s edition of the Most Popular Natural Resources Conservation Doctor’s Degree Schools in the Great Lakes Region ranking.
-IUPUI is a very large public school located in the large city of Indianapolis.
+Indiana University - Purdue University - Indianapolis landed the #6 spot in the 2023 rankings for the most popular doctor’s degree natural resources conservation programs.
+IUPUI is a very large public school located in the city of Indianapolis.

 Southern Illinois University Carbondale ranked #10 on this year’s Most Popular Natural Resources Conservation Doctor’s Degree Schools in the Great Lakes Region list.
-Located in the city of Carbondale, SIUC is a public school with a fairly large student population.
+Located in the city of Carbondale, SIUC is a public school with a large student population.

 Best Natural Resources Conservation Colleges by State